 Many courses require prerequisites or special approval of the instructor prior to registration.
 Students should verify they meet the requirements for course registration in the university undergraduate or graduate catalog.
 Failure to comply with the stated prerequisites may result in the student being withdrawn from a course.

 Academic Accommodations For Students with Disabilities

 It is the policy of ETSU to accommodate students with disabilities, pursuant to federal law, state law and the University's commitment to equal educational opportunities.
-Any student with a disability who needs accommodations, for example arrangement for examinations or seating placement, should inform the instructor at the beginning of the course.
-Faculty accommodation forms are provided to eligible students by Disability Services.
+Any student with a disability who needs accommodations, for example, note taking assistance, exam time adjustment or seating placement, should meet with Disability Services.
+Faculty accommodation forms are provided to eligible students and should be shared with the instructor as early in the semester as possible.
 Disability Services is located in the D.P.
 Culp Center, Room 326, telephone 439-8346. https://www.etsu.edu/students/ds/